Lincoln County School District Number 1

 The Lincoln County School District No. 1 is a public school district in Lincoln County, Wyoming, United States, based in Diamondville, Wyoming.

 The district includes the municipalities of Diamondville, Kemmerer, and Opal, as well as the census-designated place of Oakley, and most of the Fontenelle CDP.

 Schools

-The Lincoln County School District #1 has one elementary school, one middle school, one alternative school and one high school.
+The Lincoln County School District #1 has one elementary school, one Jr/Sr high school, and one alternative school.